jahan-addison/minta/README.md

 When `passthrough` is `true`, cases that match will apply on the transformed values, useful for building parsers.

+## How to use

+Minta works without Typescript, of course, and may be installed with yarn or npm:

+`yarn add minta`

 ### Real world examples

 ```javascript